ntogka/Java-Course-with-Practical-Examples-for-Absolute-Beginners-from-Udemy/README.md

 Java Course with Practical Examples for Absolute Beginners is created with the goal to teach you Java in a clear and interesting way.
 Most of the books, tutorials or even courses don't give you the knowledge needed to get a job as a developer.

-With over 40,000 students enrolled and having one of the best ratings, this Java course can give you all the knowledge needed for developers.

 This course is a great choice for you if want to: